 The tent is packed and the sleeping bags are loaded up.
 The plans are made for your perfect summer road trip to a National Park.
 How about slipping a new national park book into your kid’s backpack as your loading the last of the luggage?
 Today we’re posting our favorite national park summer road trip books for kids, including early readers, ages 5-7, and ages 8-12.

 From the best adventure stories to the most up-to-date facts, kids love reading about the national parks.
 Just like adults, these protected spaces spark the imagination and wanderlust of kids of all ages.
-That’s why many families are taking advantage of the “Every Kid in the Park” program this summer.
+That’s why many families are taking advantage of the “Every Kid Outdoors” program this summer.
 The National Park Service provides a free national park entry pass to every 4th grader and their family who register.

 Whether your kid loves hiking or history, there’s a good chance we’ve got a book on this list for them.
 Now the only question will be: “Are we there yet?”